iserdmi/vike-link-example/README.md

 2. `$ cd weabpp`
 3. `$ pnpm dev`
 4. Visit `http://localhost:3000/usual-withoutroute-2` — it works, becouse it is usual page of vike
 5. Visit `http://localhost:3000/linked-withroute-1` — it does not work I do not know why.
+It is linked page `shared/src/pages/withroute/linked-withroute-1`.
 Please, help me to fix it.